relishyeah/Fractalist/README.md

 # Project Description

 The project creates a fractal Spotify playlist cover based on attributes of the music in a playlist, specifically valence, mode, and energy.
 Users would also be able to customize the cover by modifying various elements such as font and color.
-The fractal image can then be downloaded to the user’s device or automatically uploaded to Spotify.
+The fractal image can then be downloaded to the user’s device or automatically publish to Spotify.

 Frontend design by Spencer Vilicic & Nick Mohler.
 Visit the [frontend GitHub repository.](https://github.com/quence-dev/fractalist)

 # Usage
 1. User logs into their Spotify account
-2. User selects playlist(s) in their library to create fractal(s)
+2. User selects a playlist in their library to create a fractal
-3. User downloads fractal(s) and/or changes their Spotify playlist cover(s)
+3. User downloads fractal and/or publishes their Spotify playlist cover

 # APIs